-ERR: "Address '< network address>' structure is not supported."
+ERR: "Address '< IP address>' structure is not supported."

-The incorrect network address format has been used.
-A valid host name, IPv4 or IPv6 address must be entered with an optional extension for the network port.
-The network address and port are separated with a colon, ":".

-This is an error in the product settings.
+Incorrect IP address format.
+You must enter either a valid hostname, a valid IPv4 address, or a valid IPv6 address and optionally the network port.
+The punctuation mark between the IP address and the network port is the ": " character.
+An error in the product settings.

-ERR: "Attribute 'destination' contains the value '%s' which resolves to an unknown attribute"

-ERR: "Attribute 'destination' identifies the attribute '%s' which type '%u' is not supported for entity identification storage"
+ERR: "Attribute 'destination' contains the value '%s' which resolves to an unknown attribute" ERR: "Attribute 'destination' identifies the attribute '%s' which type '%u' is not supported for entity identification storage"

-An error occurred when setting the counters for automatic entity numbering.
+An error in the counter settings for automatic entity count.